Time to sparkle: Make an entrance with these bejewelled timepieces

 GRAFF

-This astounding conversation-starter highlights the unequalled beauty of yellow diamonds and the British jeweller’s mastery in creating artfully designed bejewelled timepieces.
+This astounding conversation starter highlights the unequalled beauty of yellow diamonds and the British jeweller’s mastery in creating artfully designed timepieces.
 Set in yellow gold, a total of 51.21 carats of Asscher-cut yellow diamonds on the bracelet and yellow diamonds on the dial transform this incredible piece into one that resembles a ray of sunlight on the wrist.

 HARRY WINSTON